The Evochron Quadrant

 The center of the quadrant is sector 0,0,0, in the game this is displayed as SX, SY, and SZ values.
 So the center of the Evochron quadrant is 0 SX, 0 SY, 0 SZ where the Sapphire system is located.
 The image above illustrates how sectors are arranged.

 The image above shows the navigation console, which displays sector data from an overhead view.
 Click on Zoom Out (or scroll the mouse wheel down) to see more sectors on the map.
 From that overhead perspective, the SX value represents sectors to the left or right. -1 SX would be one sector to the left of the 0 SX sector.
 1 SX would be one sector to the right of the 0 SX sector.
 The SZ value represents sectors up or down, which are sectors ahead or behind.
 As you move the mouse pointer over the various sectors displayed, you'll see the sector's coordinates on the left side of the navigation console.
 Click on Rear View to flip the map from an overhead view to a view from behind.
 This lets you see the vertical SY sectors.
 SX still represents left and right sectors in the Rear View mode, but up and down are now SY sectors.
-While most objects and solar systems are fairly level with the galactic ecliptic, many are above or below it.
-So for some objects and solar systems, you may need to set the SY value slightly off from 0 to travel high or low enough to reach a target destination.
+While most objects and star systems are fairly level with the galactic ecliptic, many are above or below it.
+So for some objects and star systems, you may need to set the SY value slightly off from 0 to travel high or low enough to reach a target destination.
 Negative SY values are sectors below the galactic ecliptic, positive SY values are above it.
 Click on Top View to return to the overhead view.
 For sectors that are level with your SY position, you can right mouse click in a sector to zoom in on it.
 This lets you plot more precise waypoints, greatly increasing your accuracy for jumping from sector to sector.
 Zooming in on nearby sectors to plot accurate jump points is a good habit to get into for safer travel.

 Sectors themselves are divided further into specific coordinates.
 In-sector coordinates are displayed on the navigation console as X, Y, and Z values (without the S before them).
 Each sector consists of 200,000 coordinates and like the quadrant cube, 0,0,0 represents the center of a sector.
 So negative X coordinate values indicate left on the map, positive X values indicate right on the map.
 Negative Z values indicate down on the map (or behind the center position) while positive Z values indicate up on the map (or ahead of the center position).
 Again, you can click on Rear View to see the map from behind for the Y values (or vertical elevation).
 There are 100,000 coordinates in any given direction, with -100,000 representing the minimum position and 100,000 representing the maximum position.
 So an X value of -90,000 would be near the far left edge of a sector cube on the map.
 An X value of 90,000 would be near the far right of a sector on the map.
 Once you exceed the edge of one sector, you pass into the edge of another.
 For example, if you fly to the far right edge of sector 0,0,0 and exceed 100,000 on the X (in-sector) coordinate value, you will then be in sector 1,0,0 at -100,000 on the X value, or the far left of the new sector that was to the right of the one you came from.
 As you travel through sector 1,0,0 in the same direction, the X value will increase until you reach the center of the sector at 0,0,0, then the X value will continue to increase until it reaches 100,000 at which point you will again pass into the next sector over.
 Continue heading directly right on the X axis and you will eventually reach sector 2,0,0, then 3,0,0, and so on.
 This way, you can use both the sector coordinates and in-sector coordinates to travel to various points in space.